aquastar/academic-kickstart/content/authors/admin/_index.md

 -----
 - [Oct.
 2021] Four works has been selected by [AAAI 22'](https://aaai.org/Conferences/AAAI-22/), topics include:
-  - Graph learning for hieroglyph
-  - Graph dynamics transformation with echo state network
-  - Graph wavelets for traffic modeling
+  - Graph learning for hieroglyph, graph dynamics mapping, graph wavelets for traffic, influence blocking maximization
-  - Influence blocking maximization
 - [Oct.
 2021] One work is accepted by [IEEE BigData 21'](https://bigdataieee.org/BigData2021/): a hierachical graph learning for traffic impact.
 - [Sep.
 2021] One paper about mobility and COVID-19 spreading is accepted by [ASONAM 21'](https://asonam.cpsc.ucalgary.ca/2021/).
 - [Aug.
 2021] Invited to serve as reviewer at [AAAI 22'](https://aaai.org/Conferences/AAAI-22/).